Manipal: Climate

 From September to February, the weather in Manipal is tropical with daily temperatures averaging 27 °C. From June to mid October, Manipal witnesses one of the most extreme monsoons in the world, with the annual precipitation ranging from 500–560 cm.
 The months of December to May are hot and humid, with the daily temperatures typically peaking at 35 °C.

 Being away from large urban centers and the highly tropical climate of the town attracts a large number of birds, with 155 different species of birds being recorded in February 2015, including rarities such as the Tickell's Thrush, Blue-eared Kingfisher and Slaty-breasted Rail.
+The weather, in nutshell, is monsoon for 6 months and hot sunny days for the rest of the year.
+The nights in manipal are magical because of the pollution-free sky where the stars are visible clearly for you to feel their light and the weather gets pleasant and breezy.

 Transport

 Road

 Manipal is connected to Mangalore (takes about 75 minutes via road) and towns such as Udupi, Karkala and Kundapur by several private bus services and KSRTC City Buses which run every thirty minutes, the main bus stops are Tiger Circle and Syndicate Circle.
 The town also has overnight bus services to Bangalore, Hyderabad, Goa and Mumbai.

 There are also buses that connect to the famous nearby tourist attractions like Malpe beach, Delta Beach, and Dharmasthala.

 Karnataka State Road Transport Corporation runs air-conditioned bus service between Mangalore International Airport and Manipal.